You are on the road for a getaway trip.

 How do you feel?

-You drive past a farm with many cattle, again you breathed in, noticed any different?
+You then drive past a farm with many cattle, again you breathed in, noticed any stronger scent?

-One time, a friend sat next to me asked?
+One time, I was on a trip with many friends.
+One of them asked?
 "Why this sh!t smell so good?"

 It was the manure that the farmer spread to fertilise their land; it could be hay that fed them or a mix of both.
-Regardless, the smell went on air, and this particular smell is called barnyard.
+Regardless, when the breeze came, the smell went on air, and this particular smell was called barnyard.
 Some people love it; others don't.

 Because this is one of the characters of this oil, and it can be controversial.
 Some customers told me that "I washed their hand ten times with soap and the smell was still on, I couldn't get rid of it".